STRd6/interactive/interactive.coffee.md

 =========================

-Docco is great for documentation within the context of the implementation, but what is even greater is being able to interact with the systems we create witin the entirety of their context.
+Docco is great for documentation within the context of the implementation, but what is even greater is being able to interact with the systems we create within the entirety of their context.
 So let's do it.
 Let's go all the way.

 Before you stands a simple interactive editor that echos the result of its